Old-Fashioned Apple Dumplings

-- Cut off top and bottom of each apple to flatten.
+- Core and cut off top and bottom of each apple to flatten.
 Rinse in cold water and pat dry with a paper towel.

 - Mix together 4 tablespoons sugar, cinnamon and nutmeg.
 Place 1 apple in center of each dough square.
 Fill cores with a little sugar mixture.
 Generously sprinkle half the remaining sugar mixture on apples.
 Moisten the edges of pastry square with a finger dipped in cool water and bring corners together at the top of the apple.
 Press edges together to seal and pinch together any tears in the dough around the apple.
 Repeat with remaining dough and apples.